HollyRoach/Automated_RNA-SPLIT/README.md

 # An Automated Approach to RNA-SPLIT
- Scripts developed by Holly Roach to create a more automated approach to RNA-SPLIT image anlysis
+ Scripts developed by Holly Roach to create a more automated approach to RNA-SPLIT image analysis